arsnl/arsnl/README.md

 By working with world-leading production teams, I've unite my experiences in development to help my partners to avoid common mistakes, save time and achieve goals. 🎯

 I'm focused on diving into your problems and goals to find the most optimal way of execution.
-My philosophy is based on the "Why? 🤔" question which prevents you from getting a monkey job and unnecessary spendings.
+My philosophy is based on the `Why? 🤔` question which prevents you from getting a monkey job and unnecessary spendings.

 I can support you at all stages and levels of your project, from planning to operation and development to direction.